 11. Bank Accounts

-Talk with your bank and try negotiating more favorable rates or
+Talk with your bank and try negotiating more favorable rates, financial ratios or

 terms, and looking to take advantage of any special programs at your financial